algosup/2024-2025-project-2-serious-game-team-1/documents/Functional_Specifications.md

 **Menu**

-When the player launches his part, he can presses the "esc" keyboard and the menu window opens.
+When the player launches his part, he can presse the "esc" keyboard and the menu window opens.
 Firstly, the player can modify some settings to adapt the game as he wants.
 The second button is to save his part.
 Thanks to that, the player quit the game and came back later thanks to the load button on the home page.
 The last one is to quit the game.